 Each term represents the number of Lemmings saved by, respectively, no intervention, giving climber skills, giving floater skills, giving either climber or floater skills, and giving both climber and floater skills.
-All of these quantities can be computed in time polynomial in the size of the input, hence this restricted version of Lemmings is decidable in polynomial time.
+All of these quantities can be computed in time poly-

 It is worth noting that although levels of Lemmings with only floaters and climbers do exist, they tend to be early, "training levels" in the games.
-8 It remains open to consider other restrictions based on the available skills.
+9 It remains open to consider other restrictions based on the available skills.